 central it is to dictatorship.
 Shortlisted for the International Prize for Arabic Fiction in 2018, the novel is about to be published in Elisabeth Jaquette’s English translation by Harvill Secker in the UK.
 Dima Wannous reads from and discusses the novel, her inspiration and writing process.

 16.45 – 17.15 New Kurdish Fiction Bakhtiyar Ali’s I Stared At The Night Of The City and The Last Pomegranate

-is joined by his translator Kareem Abdulrahman, currently completing the translation of Ali’s next novel The Last Pomegranate due out in English later this year, to read an exclusive extract and to discuss contemporary Kurdish literature in the Arab world and beyond.
+He is joined by his translator Kareem Abdulrahman, currently completing the translation of Ali’s next novel The Last Pomegranate due out in English next year, to read an exclusive extract and to discuss contemporary Kurdish literature in the Arab world and beyond.